videap/platoe/DeployGuides/Test-Environment.md

 ## Components
 All components are inside the *idea* folder.

-### media/ and media/profile_images/
+### media/ and media/
-These folders are to maintain images and media files.
+This folders is mounted to the container to maintain images and media files.
 They are served by django in developer environment and configured in the dev-settings.py file.
 They expose the files found in the MEDIA_ROOT directory using the MEDIA_URL string.
 For example, a request for plato.io/media/profile_images/user1.png would fetch for an image named user1.png found in the MEDIA_ROOT/profile_mages/ directory.

 ### static/
 This folder holds the CSS and Javascript files, and is also served by django in developer environment.
 Similar to media, they expose the files found in the STATIC_ROOT directory using the STATIC_URL string